 No, it’s not the same as making a claim, so you won’t pay a deductible.
-Activating your towing coverage won’t raise your rates unless you use the coverage too many times in a short period.
+Activating your towing coverage won’t raise your rates like making a claim would either.

 How much will roadside assistance cost?

 The cost of roadside assistance — which covers more than just towing — depends on your specific vehicle, your driving history and the state you live in.
 But if you can afford comprehensive and collision coverage, roadside assistance can be worth its towing coverage alone, which can be expensive to pay for out of pocket.

 Not every insurance provider requires comprehensive and collision coverage to qualify for roadside assistance add-ons.
 State Farm, Allstate and Progressive don’t require more than basic coverage if you’re looking for roadside assistance, and Esurance allows you to use its roadside assistance even if you aren’t officially signed up for it.

 Call your insurer if you’re interested in roadside assistance and want to know what you’ll be charged.